 Helping vulnerable communities access COVID-19 tests

-A board-certified dermatologist launched a COVID-19 testing site in a historically underserved area of her city.
+A dermatologist launches a COVID-19 testing site in a historically underserved area of her city.

 Dr. Okoye's story

 The COVID-19 pandemic hit Washington, D.C., hard in early April 2020.
 At the time there were relatively few testing sites for the coronavirus, particularly for those most vulnerable to it.

 I lead the dermatology clinic at Howard University and when it temporarily closed as a result of the virus, I couldn’t sit back and watch the community suffer.
 My expertise is in treating patients with skin of color—and knowing that COVID-19 disproportionately affects Black and brown communities, I wanted to get involved however I could.

 In the early days of the pandemic, I led clinical staff and my dermatology residents in quickly establishing a dedicated community testing site in a historically underserved area that had the highest rates of COVID-19 deaths in the city.
 It took less than a week from idea to opening the location, which was crucial as the number of cases rapidly increased.